What you need to know today about the virus outbreak

 ONE NUMBER:

-100 MILLION: There are more than 100 million people in Egypt, which is now under a two-week, 7 p.m. to 6 a.m. curfew, to help fight the spread of the virus.
+100 MILLION: There are more than 100 million people in Egypt, which is now under a two-week, 7 p.m.-to-6 a.m. curfew, to help fight the spread of the virus.

 IN OTHER NEWS: